FlyJingFish/EasyRegister/README-en.md

 [
   {
     "wovenClass": "Injected class name",
-    "wovenMethod": "Injected method name including parameter type and return type", //For example, void register(String) "createWovenClass": false, //Does the injected class need to be newly created "searchClass": {
+    "wovenMethod": "Injected method name includes parameter type and return type", //For example, void register(String) "createWovenClass": false, //Does the injected class need to be newly created?
+    "searchClass": {
-    "regex": "Regular expression", //Searched class, use regular expression to match class name "extendsClass": "Inherited class name", //Searched class, inherited class or interface class name "callType": "Call searched type, caller, callee", //caller means calling the callMethod of the found class by annotation, callee means calling the callMethod of callClass and passing in the found class
+      "regex": "Regular expression", //Class to search, use regular expression to match class name "extendsClass": "Inherited class name", //Class to search, inherited class or interface class name "callType": "Call searched type, caller, callee", //caller means calling the callMethod of the found class, callee means calling the callMethod of callClass and passing in the found class
-    "callClass": "If the called class name is caller, do not fill it in, if it is callee, fill in the corresponding class name", "callMethod": "The called method name includes parameter type and return type", //For example, void register(String) "callMethodValue": "Fill in the parameters of the called method, searchClass is the current data, $n is the parameter of the injection method, n represents the number", // Fill in searchClass to use the found class; fill in $n to use the number of parameters of wovenMethod
+      "callClass": "If the called class name is caller, do not fill it in.
+If it is callee, fill in the corresponding class name of callMethod", "callMethod": "The called method name includes parameter type and return type", //For example, void register(String) "callMethodValue": "Fill in the parameters of the called method, searchClass is the current data, $n is the parameter of the injection method, n represents the number", // Fill in searchClass to use the found class; fill in $n to use the number of parameters of wovenMethod
-    "useType": "Type used, className, new, class, if it is callee, it is required, otherwise it is not filled", //If it is caller, it does not need to be filled in.
+      "useType": "Type used, className, new, class, required if callee, otherwise not filled", // If it is caller, it does not need to be filled in.
 If it is callee, when callMethodValue fills in searchClass, className is the class name string, new is to create an object, and class is the class object of the class
     }

   }
 ]
 ```